rvcoudert/MPS_Sampling/README.md

             cov_modes=              Set the coverage mode for Linclust (step 1).
 It can be a set, e.g. [0,1,2]. (default: 0) min_covs=               Set the minimum coverage for Linclust (step 1).
 It can be a set, e.g. [0.7,0.8,0.9]. (default: 0.8) min_seq_ids=            Set the minimum sequence identity for Linclust (step 1).
-It can be a set, e.g. [0.4,0.6,0.8]. (default: 0.6) min_nb_Linclusters=     Set the minimum number of common Lin-clusters identity for pre-connection (step 3).
-It can be a set, e.g. [10,20,30]. (default: 2) deltas=                 Set the minimum similarity Δ for the hierarchical clustering with complete-linkage (step 4).
+It can be a set, e.g. [0.4,0.6,0.8]. (default: 0.6) deltas=                 Set the minimum similarity Δ for the hierarchical clustering with complete-linkage (step 4).
 It can be a set, e.g. [0.4,0.5,0.6]. (default: 0.5)

 ```